-African American Women’s Experiences with Breast Cancer Treatment – Community Engaged
+Breast Cancer in Black women – Community Engaged

-African Americans are more likely to die from breast cancer than all other groups, a disparity that in Indiana translates into a 42% higher likelihood of mortality.
+Black women are more likely to die from breast cancer than all other groups, a disparity that in Indiana translates into a 42% higher likelihood of mortality.
 Dr. Bigatti partners with Pink-4-Ever Ending Disparities in research efforts to address this disparity.
 They recently completed a study assessing participants weekly throughout their cancer treatment to identify the points at which problems occur and what experiences specifically surround them.
-Upon completion of this study, Dr. Bigatti will work with community groups to create interventions that can be administered by community-serving organizations.
+They are currently working on follow-up studies to improve the breast cancer experience of Black women.

 Cumulative Disadvantage – Team Science

 Disadvantage experienced throughout one’s lifetime (poverty, trauma, violence, loss, for example) adds up, and is a heavy burden to carry, impacting all future experiences and limiting one’s odds of reaching desired goals.
 This is known as cumulative disadvantage (CD).
-Dr. Bigatti is trying to determine whether it is possible to measure this burden objectively and comprehensively as the leader of a multidisciplinary team of scientists at IUPUI.
+Dr. Bigatti is trying to determine whether it is possible to measure this burden objectively and comprehensively as part of a multidisciplinary team of scientists at IUPUI.
 Their goal is to develop, test and validate a measure of cumulative disadvantage.
 The team, with members from Public Health, Sociology, Oncology, and Microbiology, has used a variety of methodologies to develop a preliminary instrument of CD that is being tested for reliability and validated with telomere length.
 The team science approach of this study is leading to important questions that could not have been foreseen at the beginning.
 For example, the behavioral scientists aim to determine to what degree actual experiences versus perceptions of disadvantage are associated with health outcomes measured physiologically.
 Among the bench scientists, the study has resulted in an interest in clarifying telomere length differences by race.
 The implications of this line of research are many and varied.
-We are especially interested in the policy implications for early childhood and young family support at the state and federal level
+They are especially interested in the policy implications for early childhood and young family support at the state and federal level